fbpx

 3. Evaluate factors that affect histotechnology processes and make corrections as warranted.

-4. Master expected competencies in an accountable and professional manner as an entry level histotechnician in collaboration with other health team members and complementary to medicine.
+4. Master expected competencies in an accountable and professional manner as an entry-level histotechnician in collaboration with other health team members and complementary to medicine.

 Your ability to start here and earn a bachelor’s degree anywhere makes Penn Highlands the right college choice.
 Plus, you will save thousands of dollars.
 Be smart, and get your associate degree with us before transferring on to something greater.